 Combine 3 cups of self-rising flour with 2-4 tablespoons (I suggest 3) of sugar.
 Optionally run the flour/sugar mixture through a sifter.
 Sifting will give your loaf a finer grain.
 If you do not have self-rising flour, mix 3 cups of AP flour with 4 1/2 teaspoons of baking powder and 3/4 teaspoon of salt.

 Add 12 oz of beer.
-Add 3 tablespoons melted butter.
-Stir until the foam subsides and all of the dry flour is incorporated.
+Add 3 tablespoons of melted butter.
+Stir until the foam subsides, and all of the dry flour is incorporated.
 Do not over mix.

 Add to prepared pan and level in the pan.